fenago/machine-learning/lab_guides/lab_7.md

 most effective one would take a really long time.
 But luckily, we have algorithms that make this search much faster, and thus, we can use decision trees for many wonderful applications, including spam detection, sentiment analysis, medical diagnosis, and much more.
-In this chapter, we’ll go over an algorithm for constructing good decision trees quickly.
+In this lab, we’ll go over an algorithm for constructing good decision trees quickly.
 In a nutshell, the process goes as follows.

 ## PICKING A GOOD FIRST QUESTION